Xusheng Luo

 paper / code

-By leveraging the intrinsic structure of tasks, This paper introduced a hierarchical structure to LTL specifications. we employ a search-based approach to synthesize plans for a multi-robot system, accomplishing simultaneous task allocation and planning.
+By leveraging the intrinsic structure of tasks, this paper introduced a hierarchical structure to LTL specifications.
+We employ a search-based approach to synthesize plans for a multi-robot system, accomplishing simultaneous task allocation and planning.

 safs_small Decomposition-based Hierarchical Task Allocation and Planning for Multi-Robots under Hierarchical Temporal Logic Specifications